MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 19. Edit Blog Page     <a name="editblogpage"></a>
 The Page has a form which allows the superuser to edit an existing blog.
-The link is available under the blog excerpt in individual blogs in the blog page.
+The link to edit a blog can be found at the bottom of individual blogs in the blog page.

 <br>